fattreed/workouts/2022/January/README.md

 Trying to work out 3 times a week this month starting the second week because I was sick the first week.

-edit: going to try to do a light workout every day
+edit: going to try to do at least a light workout every day

 Starting Friday Jan 7th.